-The Archbishop of Sydney (Dr. Wright) laid the foundation-stone of proposed additions to St. Matthew's Church of England, Bolany, on Saturday.
+The Archbishop of Sydney (Dr. Wrisk) laid the foundation-stone of proposed additions to St. Matthew's Church of England, Potany, on rost of 6330.

 The rector (Rev. W. T. Price) pointed out that the church was erected 55 years ago, and that the additions would cost £1300.
-It was proposed to procure a new pipe organ at a cost of £330
+It was proposed to procure a new pipe organ at a cost of (330

-The Archbishop congratulated the rector and cost of (539.
-The Archbishop congratulated the rector and church officers on the work that was boing accompilated, and gave the assurance that their efforts had his bearty sympathy.
-Some-times he withheld his consent to improve-ments which he considered could stand over until the war terminated, but in this case he would say, go straight ahead.
-They n eled the enlarged church, because of the increase in population, and also that when the boys returned from the front we should have a second home to take them to, where the id ais of life, which they had learnt on the battle-held, would be strengthened and maintained.
-The visitors were provided with refresh-nents. nents.
+The Archbishop congratulated the rector and church officers on the work that was boing accomplished, and gave the assurance that their efforts had his hearty sympathy.
+Sometimes he withheld his consum to improvements which he considered could stand over until the war terminated, but in this case he would say, go straight ahead.
+They n eled the enlarged church, because of the increase in population, and also that when the boys returned from the front we should have a second home to take them to, where the ideals if life, which they had learnt on the battle-held, would be strengthened and maintained.
+The visitors were provided with refreshments.